 Shout out to senior high schoolers!
 Are you still undecided on which strand to take?
 Do you still have a lot of questions about the academic tracks available and how it fits your dream careers or skills?
 Or are you just trying to research as much as you can to learn something about all the strands?
 This K-12 blog series is for you.

 There are mainly four possible tracks to choose from; namely: Academic, Sports, Arts and Design and Technical-Vocational-Livelihood tracks.
-Four different strands fall under the Academic track: Accounting, Business and Management (ABM) strand, Science, Technology, Engineering and Mathematics (STEM) strand, Humanities and Social Sciences (HUMSS) strand and the General Academics strand.
+Four different strands fall under the Academic track: Accounting, Business, and Management (ABM) strand, Science, Technology, Engineering and Mathematics (STEM) strand, Humanities and Social Sciences (HUMSS) strand and the General Academics strand (GAS).

 Every week, you’ll find an article explaining what each academic track is, what subjects to expect under this track, college courses to consider, and possible careers.